rabuitendijk/Isomorph-core-tri/README.md

 		* 32bit RGBA import and export.
 		* Automatic xml file generation for XMLSpriteLoader.
 		* Mip level overides for below standard resolution zooming.

+	- A mouse click even collision checker using math and stuff.
+		* find a way to obtain all coordinates object in a  simulated "raycast" in order.
+		* wirte a scripts that efficiently goes trough them to find first collision.

 	- [May be solved?]
 A way to sort the sprites without using to lagre a numeric width.